 Measuring annual employee turnover rates across departments can help you identify any patterns that could indicate a lack of engagement.
 For example, if one particular department has a higher turnover rate than the rest, it could be a sign that those employees are feeling undervalued or disengaged in their role.

-In this case, leaders can take action to address the issue by introducing team-building activities, investing in more professional development opportunities, and creating better employee support systems, such as easy-to-access employee apps.
+In this case, leaders can take action to address the issue by introducing team-building and employee engagement activities, investing in more professional development opportunities, and creating better employee support systems, such as easy-to-access employee apps.

 3. Employee net promoter score (eNPS)

 Evaluating employee sentiment is a great way to measure engagement: employee net promoter score (eNPS) can help as a metric that measures how likely employees are to recommend their company as a place to work.

 By using eNPS, leaders can receive direct feedback from both current and previous employees and use this to take the necessary steps to improve engagement.

 By collecting eNPS data across departments and tracking how it changes over time (doing this at regular, consistent intervals is critical), frontline managers can get a better sense of the overall sentiment in their workforce, as well as any areas of improvement.

 Frontline leaders can use regular Employee Surveys to identify what creates satisfied employees, and how to increase job satisfaction among their team members.